-Michael is a prolific writer, sought-after conference speaker and recognized industry leader.
-In 2011, he received ASTD’s Distinguished Contribution to Workplace Learning and Performance Award.
-In 2012 Michael was selected by The National Ethnic Coalition of Organizations (NECO) Advisory Committee as a recipient of the 2012 Ellis Island Medal of Honor.
-And in 2014, The eLearning Guild presented Michael Allen with its Guild Masters Award which recognizes an individual for consistently contributing to the elearning community in terms of both quantity and quality of content—and thus helps make the community a vibrant center for learning.
-Allen holds M.A and Ph.D. degrees in educational psychology from The Ohio State University and is an adjunct associate professor at the University of Minnesota Medical School in the Department of Family Medicine and Community Health.
+Dr. Allen is a prolific writer with nine published books on designing effective elearning solutions, including his latest second edition: Michael Allen’s Guide to ELearning.
+He is a sought-after conference speaker and recognized industry leader in the learning and training industry.
+In 2011, he received ATD’s Distinguished Contribution to Workplace Learning and Performance Award.
+Dr. Allen was selected by The National Ethnic Coalition of Organizations (NECO) Advisory Committee as a recipient of the 2012 Ellis Island Medal of Honor.
+And in 2014, The eLearning Guild presented Michael Allen with its Guild Masters Award which recognizes an individual for consistently contributing to the elearning community in both quantity and quality of content.
+Dr. Allen holds M.A and Ph.D. degrees in educational psychology from The Ohio State University and is an adjunct associate professor at the University of Minnesota Medical School in the Department of Family Medicine and Community Health.

 Michael Allen was the director of advanced educational systems research and development of Control Data Corporation’s famous PLATO computer-based education system used around the world.
 He was the founder, and former chairman of Authorware, Inc. and also the primary architect of Authorware Professional, which was based on Allen’s extensive research on creativity and creative problem-solving.
 It became a groundbreaking authoring tool combining power and ease of use, and ultimately the industry standard.
 Authorware, Inc. merged with Macromind/Paracomp to become Macromedia, which was later acquired by Adobe.